 The WCIRB is authorized by the California Insurance Code (§11750.3) and Part 3, Section VI, of the California Workers' Compensation Uniform Statistical Reporting Plan—1995 to inspect the premises of any insured business for classification assignment purposes.
 These comprehensive inspections ensure that insurers use the proper classification assignments when reporting data to the WCIRB regarding an employer's workers' compensation insurance policy.
 Accurate classification assignments and payroll reporting are necessary to ensure the integrity of the data used in the experience rating system.
 Once an inspection is completed, the WCIRB will automatically send a copy of the inspection report to the employer.

 Types of Inspections

 - Original - When an employer first qualifies for experience rating, the WCIRB will perform an inspection.

-- Renewal - Experience-rated employers are reinspected approximately every four to eight years.
+- Renewal - Experience-rated employers are reinspected approximately every seven to ten years.
 Renewal inspections are performed to verify that the classification codes assigned in the previous inspection are still valid.

 - Special - A special inspection may be requested in writing by an insurer to resolve any classification issues between an employer and their insurer.
 Insurers must pay for these inspections.